Swapnil-N/Gobble-Gobble/README.md

 ### Collections

-The game uses two main Firestore collections:
+The game uses Firestore to store scores in the `scores` collection:

 #### `scores`
-Stores individual game scores for the leaderboard.
+Stores individual game scores for the global leaderboard.

 ```typescript
 {